 Gary Everett

-Although Gary is not a "singer" he is a musician and serves the NTGMM as the Ministry Administrator.
+Although Gary is not a "singer" he is a musician and serves the NTGMM as an Executive Director, and Financial Administrator.
+He was appointed the ministry Chaplain, the first of january 2025.
 He has served as a senior pastor for 50 years, retiring from pastoral ministry in 2022.
-He is currently the Chaplain for a local funeral home, and is a frequent celebrant/officiant at funeral and memorial services, in addition to helping NTGMM with their publications, website and accounting.
+In addition to helping NTGMM with their publications, website and accounting.

 Gary began playing the violin in the church orchestra at the North Side Evangelistic Tabernacle in Fort Worth.
 Later playing the trombone and then the piano.
 He continues to play the piano and Hammond B3 organ.

-Gary literally began his "ministry" when he was a member of the Beginning department at his church.
-H eas called upon, at times, to tell Bible Stories, with flannel graph figures, to the children that met in the evenings while the parents attended the youth service.
-He recalls one stoary in particular that had a great bearing onhis life, the story of The Good Samaritan.
+Gary literally began his "ministry" when he was a member of the Beginner department at his church.
+He was called upon, at times, to tell Bible Stories, with flannel graph figures, to the children that met in the evenings while the parents attended the youth service.
+He recalls one story in particular that had a great bearing on his life, the story of The Good Samaritan.
 Taking the story "figures" home to practice on the back of the couch (then called a divan), he would practice every day telling the story.
 Sunday came and he had to stand on a small "altar bench" to reach the flannel graph.
 He says that story made such an impression on him that he looks back now and says that was the beginning of his calling to preach the Gospel of Jesus Christ.

 Throughout his 50 years of pastoral ministsry, he has been deeply involved in helping families who have lost loved ones to death.
 He has worked for numerous funeral homes, in addition to his pastoral duties, both in Colorado and Texas.